Approved by vote of the CMB Faculty June 3, 2024

 Standards of Performance

-The academic and research performance of each student is evaluated annually by the student’s Graduate Advisory Committee (GAC) and the advisor and the signed progress report must be submitted to the CMB Program to be put in the student’s file.
+The academic and research performance of each student is evaluated annually by the student’s Graduate Advisory Committee (GAC) and the advisor, and the signed progress report must be submitted to the CMB Program to be put in the student’s file.
 Unsatisfactory performance in course work, laboratory rotations, or research is grounds for probation or dismissal from the CMB program following Graduate School guidelines.
 In course work, an unsatisfactory performance is based upon grade point average.
 For laboratory rotation and research, unsatisfactory grades are assigned based upon a comparison with the performance of successful students in similar disciplines.
 This requirement is to assure that students are making adequate progress and that failure to progress satisfactorily is addressed expeditiously.
 Following a committee meeting the GAC may recommend that the advisor enter a grade of U for research credits, or the committee may provide a letter describing unsatisfactory progress which can be shared with the CMB Academic Committee and the Dean of the Graduate School.
 A student in this position will be required to hold another committee meeting after four months which will be attended by a member of the Academic Committee.
 If there is no improvement the GAC may recommend to the Graduate School that the student be dismissed from the program.
 Each student must maintain a cumulative Grade Point Average (GPA) of at least 3.00 in all didactic course work taken during their graduate program at Colorado State University, achieve a B or higher in all core courses and receive satisfactory grades in Independent Study and Thesis Research courses.
-After a second semester in which a student fails to attain a cumulative average of 3.00 or receives unsatisfactory grades in research / independent study, they will be dismissed in accordance with Graduate School procedures.
+After a second semester in which a student fails to attain a cumulative average of 3.00 or receives unsatisfactory grades in research/independent study, they will be dismissed in accordance with Graduate School procedures.
 Any exception must be initiated by the student in the form of a petition to the student’s GAC, or the CMB Director, if no GAC has been established.
 The advisor or the director may then appeal to the Dean of the Graduate School for reinstatement.

 Graduate Assistantships

-The Graduate School provides a health insurance contribution to help offset the cost of health insurance to graduate assistants who meet all of the following criteria each fall and / or spring semester:
+The Graduate School provides a health insurance contribution to help offset the cost of health insurance to graduate assistants who meet all of the following criteria each fall and/or spring semester:

-• appointed to a 25% (10 hours per week) or more assistantship (GTA, GRA, GSA) by the end of the regular add / drop period in either fall or spring semester or both,
+• appointed to a 25% (10 hours per week) or more assistantship (GTA, GRA, GSA) by the end of the regular add/drop period in either fall or spring semester or both,

 • enrolled in CSU health insurance, and

-Students who have advanced to candidacy and are appointed to a graduate research assistantship are expected to devote a full-time effort to their research.
-It is the responsibility of the advisor to designate the work load.
+• enrolled in 5 or more resident-instruction credits (Audits, Continuous Registration, and CSU Online credits do not meet the Resident Instruction enrollment criteria for this policy).
+Students who have been advanced to candidacy and are appointed to a graduate research assistantship are expected to devote a full-time effort to their research.
+It is the responsibility of the advisor to designate the workload.
 Graduate Assistants are considered temporary employees by the University and, as such, do not earn vacation time.
 The general CMB Program leave policy is two weeks per year for all Graduate Assistants, subject to approval of their advisor.

 Graduation Requirements